soo-h/DASweepDetect/README.md

 ### <1> BFS Model

-**Description:** Model for detection and classification selective sweep of BFS population.
+**Description:** Model for detection and classification selective sweep of A. gambiae from Burkina Faso population.

 **Location:** available_models/Anopheles_gambiae/BFS